apache/brpc/docs/en/vars.md

-[bvar](https://github.com/brpc/brpc/tree/master/src/bvar/) is a counting utility for multi threaded scenario.
-It stores data in thread local storage to avoid cache bouncing by concurrent modification.
-It is much faster than UbMonitor(a legacy counting utility used inside Baidu) and atomic operation in highly contended scenario. bvar is builtin within brpc, through [/vars](http://brpc.baidu.com:8765/vars) you can access all the exposed bvars inside the server, or a single one specified by [/vars/`VARNAME`](http://brpc.baidu.com:8765/vars/rpc_socket_count).
-Check out [bvar](../cn/bvar.md) if you'd like add some bvars for you own services. bvar is widely used inside brpc to calculate indicators and it is **almost free** in most scenarios to collect data.
-If you are looking for a utility to collect and show internal status inside a multiple threaded apllication, you can try bvar at the first time. bvar is not suitable for general purpose counters, the read process of a single bvar have to combines all the TLS data in the threads that the very bvar has been written so that it's very slow(compared to the write process and atomic operations).
+[bvar](https://github.com/brpc/brpc/tree/master/src/bvar/) is a counting utility designed for multiple threaded applications.
+It stores data in thread local storage(TLS) to avoid costly cache bouncing caused by concurrent modification.
+It is much faster than UbMonitor(a legacy counting utility used inside Baidu) and atomic operation in highly contended scenarios. bvar is builtin within brpc, through [/vars](http://brpc.baidu.com:8765/vars) you can access all the exposed bvars inside the server, or a single one specified by [/vars/`VARNAME`](http://brpc.baidu.com:8765/vars/rpc_socket_count).
+Check out [bvar](../cn/bvar.md) if you'd like add some bvars for you own services. bvar is widely used inside brpc to calculate indicators to show internal status.
+It is **almost free** in most scenarios to collect data.
+If you are looking for a utility to collect and show internal status of your application, try bvar at the first time.
+However bvar is not suitable for general purpose counters, the read process of a single bvar have to combines all the TLS data from the threads that the very bvar has been written, which is very slow compared to the write process and atomic operations.

 ## Check out bvars

 [/vars](http://brpc.baidu.com:8765/vars) : List all the bvars

-[/vars/NAME](http://brpc.baidu.com:8765/vars/rpc_socket_count)：Lookup for the bvar whose name is `NAME`
+[/vars/NAME](http://brpc.baidu.com:8765/vars/rpc_socket_count)：Check out the bvar whose name is `NAME`

-[/vars/NAME1,NAME2,NAME3](http://brpc.baidu.com:8765/vars/pid;process_cpu_usage;rpc_controller_count)：Lookup the bvars whose name are `NAME1`, `NAME2` or `NAME3`.
+[/vars/NAME1,NAME2,NAME3](http://brpc.baidu.com:8765/vars/pid;process_cpu_usage;rpc_controller_count)：Check out the bvars whose name are `NAME1`, `NAME2` or `NAME3`.

-[/vars/foo*,b$r](http://brpc.baidu.com:8765/vars/rpc_server*_count;iobuf_blo$k_*)：Lookup for the bvar whose name matches the given pattern.
+[/vars/foo*,b$r](http://brpc.baidu.com:8765/vars/rpc_server*_count;iobuf_blo$k_*) Check out for the bvar whose name matches the given pattern.
 Note that `$` replaces `?` to represent a single character since `?` is reserved in URL.

-The following animation shows how you can lookup bvars with pattern.
+The following animation shows how you can check out bvars with pattern.
 You can paste the URI to other forks who will see excatcly the same contents through this URI.

 ![img](../images/vars_1.gif)

-There's also a search box in the front of /vars.
-You can lookup for bvars with parts of the names.
+There's also a search box in front of /vars page.
+You can check out bvars with parts of the names.
 Different names can be specareted by `,` `:` or ` `.

 ![img](../images/vars_2.gif)